searls/rubbycop/manual/contributing.md

 ## Funding

-While RuboCop is free software and will always be, the project would benefit immensely from some funding.
+While RubbyCop is free software and will always be, the project would benefit immensely from some funding.
 Raising a monthly budget of a couple of thousand dollars would make it possible to pay people to work on certain complex features, fund other development related stuff (e.g. hardware, conference trips) and so on.
 Raising a monthly budget of over $5000 would open the possibility of someone working full-time on the project